 Now make your way down to it.

-Talland – Just over halfway in the coastal walk from Looe to Polperro
+Talland Bay: Over halfway in the coastal walk from Looe to Polperro

-Once down in Talland, it’s a short bit of road walking.
+Once down in Talland Bay, it’s a short bit of road walking.
 First you will pass by a cute white cottage with a blue gate and pink heart.

 At the corner past the cafe, turn left, and then it’s a very very steep but short uphill to the right, between the hedges.
 Part way up, look out for the opening and trail to the left.
 Along here, the trail levels out and you get a lovely view back down to Talland Bay, and the hills you came from on the other side.

-Somewhere further along here, you will hit the uphill of slabs of rock, and pass by the war memorial.
+Continuing along the coastal path, somewhere further along, you will hit the uphill of slabs of rock, and pass by the war memorial.
 This is where I suspect could get slippy when wet.

 I noticed a real change in the scenery as I neared Polperro.
 Everything was a lot more pretty and almost fairytale like.
 I would also say that for this section, you are mostly walking uphill with a few downs.
 Then you will hit the peak, after which, it’s downhill for the rest of the walk into Polperro.

-As you are making your way down, you will turn a corner and suddenly get a view into the cove with some pointy rocks at the tip.
+As you are making your way down, you will turn a corner and suddenly get a view into the cove of Polperro, with some pointy rocks at the tip.
 It’s a breathtaking sight.

 Walk back to Looe from Polperro

 Now, after spending some time walking around Polperro, you may decide to get a bus back to Looe.
 As you know, I walked back.
-I will now show you some more photos of what it looked like, and then the photos of Looe at high tide.
+It’s pretty self explanatory, as you just walk back the way you came along the coastal path.
+So instead, I will show you some more photos of what it looked like, now that there fog had lifted, and then the photos of Looe at high tide.

-Fowey to Polperro – This is the next stretch of coast path along.
+Fowey to Polperro – This is the next stretch of coastal path along from Polperro.
 I came back and did it a week or two later.
-It’s definitely more challenging but just as stunning, with probably one of the best beach cove views I have ever seen. coming soon
+It’s definitely more challenging but just as stunning, with probably one of the best beach cove views I have ever seen.

 Par to Fowey walk – This walk takes you around the Gribbin Head Peninsular where you can see the red and white stripped Daymark.
-It’s not mega challenging (apart from some hills at the end), and has the usually lovely coast path views and beach coves. coming soon
+It’s not mega challenging (apart from some hills at the end), and has the usual lovely coast path views and beach coves.

-Tintagel walk – Not actually nearby, but on the north coast of North Cornwall.
-I wanted to mention it though because it is one of my favourite walks ever.
-It also gave me a few similar vibes and was mystical in places.
+Tintagel walk – Located over on north coast of Cornwall, this is one of my favourite walks ever.
+It actually gave me a few similar vibes to the fogginess of the Looe to Polperro walk, as it was mystical in places.

-For more ideas for walks in Cornwall, you could check out the National Trust Website.
+For more ideas for walks in the area, you could check out the National Trust Website.